-• Goal V: CIRM will have enabled establishment of a stem cell bank.

-- Goal VI: CIRM-funded investigators will have demonstrated methods for inducing immune tolerance in animal models. - Goal VII: CIRM will have increased the workforce of stem cell researchers in California.
+- Goal V: CIRM will have enabled establishment of a stem cell bank. - Goal VI: CIRM-funded investigators will have demonstrated methods for inducing immune tolerance in animal models. - Goal VII: CIRM will have increased the workforce of stem cell researchers in California.

 [CIRM has funded xx graduate students, postdoctoral fellows and clinical fellows through its training grants and has jumpstarted the careers of 45 young faculty through its New Faculty grants.
-We have also documented that more than 60 stem cell scientists have moved to California's non-profit institutions from around the world since CIRM began operation, without counting the recruits to the biotech industry.]
+We have also documented that more than 60 stem cell scientists have moved to California's non-profit institutions from around the world since CIRM began operation.]